Albert Brehme

 Albert Brehme (born 29 June 1903; date of death unknown) was a German bobsledder who competed in the 1930s.
 He won two bronze medals at the FIBT World Championships (Two-man: 1933, Four-man: 1930).
+He was born in Berlin.

 Brehme was seriously injured, along with teammates Fritz Grau and Helmut Hopnaann, shortly before the 1932 Winter Olympics.
 He also finished sixth in the two-man event at the 1936 Winter Olympics in Garmisch-Partenkirchen.